Voltes V: Legacy

 Voltes V: Legacy is a 2023 Philippine television drama action science fantasy series broadcast by GMA Network.
 The series is based on the Japanese anime television series Voltes V. Directed by Mark A. Reyes V, it stars Miguel Tanfelix, Radson Flores, Matt Lozano, Raphael Landicho and Ysabel Ortega.
 It premiered on May 8, 2023, on the network's Telebabad line up.
-The series concluded on September 8, 2023 with a total of 90 episodes.
+The series concluded on September 8, 2023, with a total of 90 episodes.

 The series is streaming online on YouTube.

 Cast and characters

-Voltes V: Legacy cast members Miguel Tanfelix, Ysabel Ortega, and Gabby Eigenmann at San Diego Comic-Con 2023.
+Cast members Miguel Tanfelix, Ysabel Ortega, and Gabby Eigenmann at San Diego Comic-Con 2023.